 The sooner you can schedule a listing appointment, the sooner your team members can earn a commission check.
 Birdeye’s chat widget allows you to capture potential clients’ names/emails/phone numbers so you can get in contact with them in an instant.

 Great experiences require seamless communication.
 Right now, the quickest way to get in touch with clients is through text messaging software.
 According to the National Association of Realtors, 62% of clients want their realtors to stay in contact with them via text.
 Here are a few tips for building a texting strategy.

 Add your cell/ QR code to ‘For Sale’ signs:

 To collect more phone numbers from your prospects, include a number to text on your ‘For Sale’ signs.
 This tactic can help you grow your text database, allowing you to send updates about new listings and upcoming open houses.

 Use text messaging to connect with existing clients

 Text messaging can also be used to nurture your relationships with existing clients.
-You can send texts to remind clients of upcoming appointments and give them well-wishes on their birthday.
+You can send texts to remind clients of upcoming appointments and give them well wishes on their birthdays.

 Text clients from your landline number

 Texting a client from a number that’s different from the one they see online leads to confusion.
 To prevent this from happening, find software that can integrate with your landline phone so that you can centralize all your communications.